 I attended the last meeting.
 Do I need to sign up again?

 Yes, please register as either an Individual Member or as a Team Member.
-We need to know for planning purposes whether you will join us for an event.
-We realize some members may switch from Teams to Individual membership, or vice versa, and we need to know this ahead of time so we keep track of your membership status.
-We also have to plan the venue, food, name tags, registration lists, and all the other preparations that go into holding the event.
+We need to know for planning purposes whether you will join us for an event so we can have your registration ready when you check in, making the process go smoothly and quickly.
+Preregistration also helps us plan the venue, food, name tags, and all the other preparations that go into holding the event.